 Let us have a detailed look at the early experiments on photosynthesis.

-We studied that photosynthesis requires raw materials like water, carbon dioxide and cellular component, plastids.
-Also, plants utilize these raw materials to synthesize carbohydrates only in the presence of light.
+Photosynthesis requires raw materials like water, carbon dioxide and cellular component like plastids.
+Plants utilize these raw materials to synthesize carbohydrates only in the presence of light.
 These key features of photosynthesis were revealed during the mid-nineteenth century.

 - Select a healthy potted plant and place it in the darkroom for two to three days to ensure leaves are free from starch.

 - In a wide-mouthed glass bottle add 10-15 ml of potassium hydroxide solution and split the cork vertically.

 - Now carefully insert half part of a leaf into a glass bottle through the split cork and the other half exposed to air.

 - Place the complete unit undisturbed in sunlight for about 3 – 4 hours.